1,000+ Opportunities

 Email: vaenergy@energy. virginia. gov virginia energy divisions Geology and Mineral Resources eVA Report and Resource Center

-Based on current listing details, eligibility includes: Small mine operations employing fewer than fifty miners in Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small mine operations employing fewer than fifty miners in Virginia.
+Confirm the full requirements in the official notice before applying.